LukasReschke/feedcentral/README.rst

 FeedCentral app
 ===============

-This app is a simple proof of concept for a News app plugin.
-This app needs a maintainer.
+Right now This app is a simple proof of concept for a News app plugin.

+Maintainer: psych0d0g

-..info :: Warning: This will allow anyone (also not logged in users) to access the starred feeds of all users
+__info :: Warning: Currently This will allow anyone (also not logged in users) to access all feeds of every user__

 The generated RSS feed for starred items of a user is available under::